 As it stands we do not even know what long-term exposure looks like where we spend lifetimes in space.

 There are several programs that look into the long-term exposure of 0 G to the human body.

 And as it stands it is not looking good, even with training muscle tissue is lost at a rapid pace.

 Astronauts coming back from these long journey barely can walk when they come back to 1 G.

-Furthermore, we have no efficient way of traveling even to our moon and beyond.
+Furthermore, we have no efficient way of travelling even to our moon and beyond.

 That said military minds are considering their options when dealing with hostile military hardware.

 We use GPS, communications, and surveillance in various orbits around the earth.

 To disrupt these assets is a valid option to attack Command and Control and Intelligence gathering.

 During the Cold War, both sides had and still have missiles capable of striking targets in orbit.